-This medicinal product is used for the short-term symptomatic treatment of mild to moderate pain such as headaches, toothache, muscular pain, period pain and/or fever in adolescents from 40 kg bodyweight (12 years of age and above) and adults.
+This medicinal product is used for the short-term symptomatic treatment of mild to moderate pain such as headaches, toothache, muscular pain, period pain and/or fever of duration up to 3 days.

+Mybufen is indicated in adults and adolescents from 40 kg body weight (12 years of age and above).

-2. What you need to know before you take Mybufen Max
+2. What you need to know before you take Mybufen

-Do not take Mybufen Max:
+Do not take Mybufen:

-- If you are allergic to ibuprofen or any of the other ingredients of this medicine (listed in section 6). - -If you have previously reacted with bronchospasm, asthma attacks, swelling of the nasal mucosa, angioedema or skin reactions following previous intake of acetylsalicylic acid or other non-steroidal anti-inflammatory drugs (NSAIDs). - -If you suffer from unclarified blood-formation disturbances. - -If you suffer from severe liver or severe kidney impairment. - -If you have previously had a gastrointestinal bleeding or perforation, related to previous NSAIDs therapy. - -In active or history of recurrent stomach/duodenal ulcers (peptic ulcers) or bleeding in the gastrointestinal tract (two or more distinct episodes of proven ulceration or bleeding). - -If you suffer from severe heart failure. - -During the last 3 months of pregnancy (see section 2, Pregnancy, breast-feeding and fertility). - -Cerebrovascular or other active bleeding. - -Severe dehydration (from vomiting, diarrhoea, or insufficient fluid intake).
+- -If you are allergic to ibuprofen or any of the other ingredients of this medicine (listed in section 6). - -If you have previously reacted with bronchospasm, asthma attacks, swelling of the nasal mucosa, angioedema or skin reactions following previous intake of acetylsalicylic acid or other non-steroidal anti-inflammatory drugs (NSAIDs). - -If you suffer from unclarified blood-formation disturbances. - -If you suffer from severe liver or severe kidney impairment. - -If you have previously had a gastrointestinal bleeding or perforation, related to previous NSAIDs therapy. - -In active or history of recurrent stomach/duodenal ulcers (peptic ulcers) or bleeding in the gastrointestinal tract (two or more distinct episodes of proven ulceration or bleeding). - -If you suffer from severe heart failure. - -During the last 3 months of pregnancy (see section 2, Pregnancy, breast-feeding and fertility). - -Cerebrovascular or other active bleeding. - -Severe dehydration (from vomiting, diarrhoea, or insufficient fluid intake).